 - Crisis management is ready to be activated at pre-determined trigger points

 - Lessons from past experiences, near misses and peer incidents are absorbed and lessons applied

 - A specific resilience agenda is created and specifically is designed to protect reputation

 In summary, risk governance must adapt to the new threats, methods of working and the new skill sets required.
 The degree of change to existing practices will be dependent upon the technologies being employed and the business issues being solved.
 Decisions may be less clear and the risk analysis more complex.

-If you’d like to discuss any of the issues raised in this article, please contact Keith Tracey
+To discuss any of the topics raised in this article, please contact Keith Tracey.